CWE-1272: Sensitive Information Uncleared Before Debug/Power State Transition

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-This example shows how an attacker can take advantage of an incorrect, power/debug-state transition.
+This example shows how an attacker can take advantage of an incorrect state transition.

-Suppose a device is transitioning from state A to state B. During state A, it can read certain private keys from the hidden fuses that are only accessible in state A but not in B. It reads those keys, performs certain operations, and then transitions to state B where those private keys are no longer accessible.
+Suppose a device is transitioning from state A to state B. During state A, it can read certain private keys from the hidden fuses that are only accessible in state A but not in state B. The device reads the keys, performs operations using those keys, then transitions to state B where those private keys should no longer be accessible.

-However, during this transition, it does not scrub the memory.
-So, at this moment, even though the private keys are no longer accessible directly from the fuses in state B, they can be accessed indirectly by reading the memory, which contains the footprint of the private keys.
+However, during this transition, the device does not scrub the memory.
+After the transition to state B, even though the private keys are no longer accessible directly from the fuses in state B, they can be accessed indirectly by reading the memory which contains the private keys.

 More information is available — Please select a different filter.